 In the Quebec province, it is not possible to cultivate certain noble grape varieties (or “cépages”) because of the long and cold winters.
-In reality, temperatures can drop to -40 degrees Celsius (or -40 degrees fahrenheit) and be negative for half the year.
+In reality, temperatures can drop to -40 degrees Celsius (or -40 degrees fahrenheit) and can be negative for half the year.

 In order to cope with these extreme conditions and to produce top quality wine in accordance with European standards, some producers grow their grapes under greenhouses.
 The objective is to reproduce conditions close to the Mediterranean climate for vines imported from southern Europe.

 In the example above, the greenhouses are heated in winter with biomass to maintain positive temperatures.
 A ferti-irrigation system feeds the plants.
 We can noticed that the greenhouses (model = Ovaltech) are ventilated passively with a lateral rolling system protected with anti-insect net.
 Cabernet Sauvignon, Merlot, Pinot Gris, Riesling and Gewurztraminer are grown in these individual greenhouses.

 ” One of the main challenges is to reach the number of degree days to ripen the red grapes sufficiently and to obtain the necessary sugar level to be able to make qualitative wines. “

 One of the big questions remains the profitability of this model knowing that the young vines will hang three years before being able to produce grapes.

 Climate change is a major challenge for the world’s wine industry in the years to come.